MinaProtocol/mina/docs/directory-structure.md

         - `kademlia-haskell/`
             This is a simple wrapper around a Haskell implementation of the kademlia DHT.

+    - `config/`
+        Build time config - these .mlh files define compile time constants and their values.

     - `external/`
         Local copies of external libraries which we've had to make some tweaks to.